 Surrounded by refreshing pine forests, the extensive, wide-open ski slopes include 97 runs accessed by 28 chairlifts.
 Many of the trails are lengthy runs extending as much as 3,500 vertical feet in descent.
 The lengthiest trail extends for five miles, which is the longest run on the West Coast.

 Heavenly has runs for skiers of all abilities, including a good variety of intermediate slopes, and also features classes for those learning how to ski.

 3. Mammoth Mountain Ski Area

 About a five-hour and 30-minute drive from Los Angeles, Mammoth Mountain Ski Area in the Eastern Sierra boasts outstanding skiing and snowboarding opportunities.
 The gorgeous setting in the Sierra National Forest, plentiful sunshine, and perfect powdery conditions make Mammoth a desirable ski destination.

 Mammoth Mountain is one of the largest ski areas in California, with three base lodges, over 3,500 acres of skiable terrain, and 25 lifts that provide access to 175 trails.

-If you're an advanced skier, this resort is a great choice for advanced skiers, since more than 30 percent of the runs are considered expert and advanced.
+If you're an advanced skier, this resort is a great choice for advanced skiers, since more than 50 percent of the runs are considered expert and advanced.

 Daring freestyle skiers appreciate Mammoth Mountain for its Unbound Terrain Parks.
 The resort boasts nine terrain parks spread out over more than 100 acres, featuring challenging halfpipes, as well as dozens of jib lines and opportunities for over 40 different jumps.

 4. Northstar California

-Northstar California is the most family-friendly ski resort in Lake Tahoe, thanks to its kids' activities, ski school, and a wide offering of well-groomed trails.
+Northstar California is the most family-friendly ski resort in Lake Tahoe, thanks to its kids' activities, ski school, and extensive network of well-groomed trails.
 Adding to the enjoyment, many of the runs have lovely views and traverse pristine pine forests.

 The ski resort covers 3,170 acres, with 100 runs that are accessed by 20 chairlifts.
 The majority (60 percent) of the runs are intermediate, 13 percent are beginner runs, and 27 percent are advanced.
 The longest run stretches for 1.4 miles.